gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-gpgpu.md

 as 1D arrays we could also write math to treat 2D arrays as 3D arrays and use that for things like fluid simulations.

+---

+Since we made some particles via GPGPU there is [this wonderful video](https://www.youtube.com/watch?v=X-iSQQgOd1A) which in its second half uses compute shaders to do a "slime" simulation.

+Using the techniques above <a href="https://jsgist.org/?src=c4e91cff94b0543a7c4287f18c06a78b">here it is translated into WebGL</a>.